Faith Based Loans and Church Financing

 What Are Faith Based Loans?

-At B Generous, we offer loans ranging from $100,000 to $50 million, with repayment terms tailored to your needs.
+At B Generous, we offer loans ranging from $25,000 to $50 million, with repayment terms tailored to your needs.
 Our lending network understands the financial processes of faith-based groups and structures loans to match your needs.

-Common Uses for Church Loans
+Common Uses for Church and Temple Loans

 Our lending solutions are flexible enough to support nearly any ministry-related need.
 Whether your challenge is urgent or strategic, our loans can help you: